anami/stylist/README.md

 # Stylist

-Add and edit live CSS to any page in any modern browser... and have the changes persist everytime you run the bookmarklet on the page.
+Add and edit live CSS on any page in any modern browser... and have the changes persist everytime you run the bookmarklet on the page.

 Visit the [Stylist](http://anami.github.io/stylist "Stylist") page and copy the "Run Stylist" link as a bookmark - click the bookmark on the page you wish to change...